 It is said to have quelled an epidemic that swept through the capital of Kyoto, and since then it has been worshipped as a shrine to ward off evil spirits.
 Even today, the shrine is famous for the Gion Festival held in July and the New Year’s Eve Pilgrimage to the shrine.

-This traditional sloped street is a famous spot to take an amazing photo of the Kyoto streets.
+This traditional sloped street is a famous spot to take amazing photo of the Kyoto.
 Located in Nineizaka, the streets are lined with traditional Japanese homes, teahouses and cherry blossoms offering the perfect chance to take a once in a lifetime photo.
 It is also only a 3-minute walk from Hōkan-ji Temple, which makes for an amazing backdrop to your selfies!

 You can enjoy the spacious castle grounds, including the gorgeous Karamon gate and three gardens.
 It is also close to an underground station and city bus stops, making it easy to get to from Kyoto Station.